yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/Passes.rst

 access for the first iteration, and then creating a new GEP instruction in the loop to increment the value by the appropriate amount.

+.. _passes-loop-rotate:

 ``-loop-rotate``: Rotate Loops
 ------------------------------

 A simple loop rotation transformation.
+A summary of it can be found in :ref:`Loop Terminology for Rotated Loops <loop-terminology-loop-rotate>`.

+.. _passes-loop-simplify:

 ``-loop-simplify``: Canonicalize natural loops
 ----------------------------------------------

 This pass performs several transformations to transform natural loops into a simpler form, which makes subsequent analyses and transformations simpler and more effective.
+A summary of it can be found in :ref:`Loop Terminology, Loop Simplify Form <loop-terminology-loop-simplify>`.

 Loop pre-header insertion guarantees that there is a single, non-critical entry edge from outside of the loop to the loop header.
 This simplifies a number of